AlexDuvalinho/GraphSVX/README.md

 # GraphSVX: Shapley Value Explanations for Graph Neural Networks

-This repository contains the source code for the paper "_GraphSVX: Shapley Value Explanations for Graph Neural Networks_" by Alexandre Duval and Fragkiskos Malliaros.
+This repository contains the source code for the paper "_GraphSVX: Shapley Value Explanations for Graph Neural Networks_" by Alexandre Duval and Fragkiskos Malliaros - accepted at the international data mining conference _ECML_PKDD 2021_.

+### Set up
 If needed, install the required packages contained in requirements.txt as well as three additional packages that need to be installed separately (because of their dependency to pytorch).
 ```